j2eeexpert2015/DebuggingTutorial/README.md

 # EclipseDebugging
-Key notes for a quick recap.
+Keynotes for a quick recap.
 ## Detail Formatter
 This is used to view the objects while inspecting with clear values and not object references.
 In the example for DebugPersonDetailsIteration.java